Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Experiments

 \subsection{Parameter Study}

-We conduct the parameter analysis on the CUHK-PEDES dataset, including three hyperparameters (i.e., the weight factor $\alpha$, the sparsity threshold $\sigma$ and the factor $\lambda$) and the weight of the proposed loss functions (i.e., $\mathcal{L}_{A-sdm}$ and $\mathcal{L}_{efa}$).
-While we analyze the special parameter, other parameters are kept the same as those described in Section~\ref{sec:setting}.
+We perform a parameter study on the CUHK-PEDES dataset, examining three hyperparameters---the weight factor $\alpha$, the sparsity threshold $\sigma$, and the factor $\lambda$---as well as the contribution weights of the proposed loss functions, $\mathcal{L}_{A\text{-}SDM}$ and $\mathcal{L}_{EFA}$.
+When examining a specific parameter, all other parameters are maintained as specified in Section~\ref{sec:setting}.

 {\bfseries Hyperparameters Analysis.} As shown in Figure~\ref{fig:alpha}, we vary the weight factor $\alpha$ from 1 to 20.
-The results on the CUHK-PEDES dataset indicate that setting $\alpha$ to 10 yields the best performance across all metrics, suggesting that the adaptive pull force on unmatched positive pairs is optimal.
+The results on CUHK-PEDES show that setting $\alpha$ to 10 achieves the highest performance across the evaluated metrics, suggesting that the adaptive pull force on unmatched positive pairs is optimal.
 However, when $\alpha$ is increased to 20, the performance drops significantly because the pull force becomes excessively strong, causing unmatched positive pairs to fail to align properly and instead over-pulling mismatched positives, which leads to false positives.
 We further vary the sparsity threshold $\sigma$ from $0.1/N$ to $20/N$ and the LSE factor $\lambda$ from 0.1 to 10, where $N$ denotes the number of image patches.
 As illustrated in Figure~\ref{fig:sigma} and Figure~\ref{fig:lambda}, setting $\sigma$ to $1/N$ and $\lambda$ to 1 yields the best overall performance.
+When $\sigma$ is set too high, only a few highly relevant patches are retained, leading to the loss of semantic information, whereas an excessively low $\sigma$ preserves most patches and weakens the ability to capture discriminative features.
+According to Eq.~\eqref{eq:hard}, a large $\lambda$ emphasizes the differences among patch responses and makes the pooling operation less robust to noise, while a small $\lambda$ smooths these responses excessively and reduces feature discrimination.
+Moreover, to evaluate the stability of these hyperparameters, we further set $\sigma$ around $1/N$ (i.e., $0.9/N$ and $1.1/N$) and $\lambda$ around 1 (i.e., 0.9 and 1.1).
+The results show that although slightly adjusting $\sigma$ and $\lambda$ leads to a minor performance drop, our model still obtains high performance, demonstrating the robustness of our method.